LeidyGil/leidygil.github.io/SQL_English.md

 -- 102           Historia
 -- 103           Ciencia

--- Then, the columns 'Nombre del estudiante' and 'Nombre del curso' should be removed from the 'notas' table, and the foreign keys 'ID de estudiante' and 'ID de curso' should be added respectively.
+-- Then, the columns 'Nombre del estudiante' and 'Nombre del curso' should be removed FROM the 'notas' table, and the foreign keys 'ID de estudiante' and 'ID de curso' should be added respectively.

 -- Table notas:
 -- ID_de_estudiante   ID_de_curso   Nota